x2-dmmd/x2/md/tutorials/4calculator.md

     out "-----"
 ```

-Currently, the numbers you got from the user is a string.
+Currently, the numbers you got from the user are a string.
 You need to parse it into a number using the `num` operator so you can use mathematical operators on it.
 You can also uppercase your operator using the `upr` operator so you can allow both lowercase and uppercase answers:

 ```xt
 :: Main